China says Taiwan attacks on WHO are 'venomous', aimed at independence

-Taiwan, claimed by China as its sacred territory, has responded angrily to WHO Director General Tedros Adhanom Ghebreyesus's assertion that "racist slurs" against him had originated in Taiwan, and demanded he apologise saying the accusations are nonsense.
+Taiwan, claimed by China as its sacred territory, has responded angrily to WHO Director-General Tedros Adhanom Ghebreyesus's assertion that "racist slurs" against him had originated in Taiwan, and demanded he apologize saying the accusations are nonsense.
 Taiwan's exclusion from the WHO, due to China's objections, has infuriated the Taipei government during the coronavirus outbreak.

 Taiwan says it has been unable to get timely information and that Taiwanese lives have been put at risk.
 The WHO denies this.
 In a statement late on Thursday, China's Taiwan Affairs Office took aim at the "Democratic Progressive Party (DPP) authorities", referring to Taiwan's ruling party and the usual wording Beijing uses for the island's democratically elected government.

-However, Taiwan's Justice Ministry said on Friday that Twitter posts purported to be from Taiwanese people apologising to Tedros for being racist about him, were actually posted by people in China.
+However, Taiwan's Justice Ministry said on Friday that Twitter posts purported to be from Taiwanese people apologizing to Tedros for being racist about him were actually posted by people in China.
 "There is a concern it is a deliberate operation by overseas forces," the ministry's Investigation Bureau said.

-"Falsely claiming to be Taiwanese and openly admitting to racist attacks on WHO Director General Tedros and begging forgiveness seriously damages our country's international reputation," it added in a statement.
-Some Twitter users have begun using the hashtag in English #ThisAttackComesFromTaiwan to tweet out the positive things that come from the island, including its democratic system and being the first place in Asia to legalise same-sex marriage.
+"Falsely claiming to be Taiwanese and openly admitting to racist attacks on WHO Director-General Tedros and begging forgiveness seriously damages our country's international reputation," it added in a statement.
+Some Twitter users have begun using the hashtag in English #ThisAttackComesFromTaiwan to tweet out the positive things that come from the island, including its democratic system and is the first place in Asia to legalize same-sex marriage.

 "Our assistance to allies in Central America has arrived safely.
 The people of Taiwan are proud to help friends in time of need," Foreign Minister Joseph Wu tweeted using that hashtag, above a picture of supplies to fight the coronavirus being offloaded from an aircraft.
 Taiwan says China also continues to apply military pressure during the virus crisis.

 On Friday, the island's Defence Ministry said Chinese H-6 bombers and J-11 fighters again carried out drills near Taiwan, above waters to its southwest.
-The ministry said Taiwan's air force kept close watch.
-(Writing by Ben Blanchard; Editing by Stephen Coates and Michael Perry)
+The ministry said Taiwan's air force kept a close watch.
+Taiwan has reported 382 cases of the virus to date, far lower than many of its neighbor's thanks to early and effective prevention work, and on Friday said a sixth patient had died, an elderly person with underlying health conditions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)